flutter/website/src/docs/development/tools/hot-reload.md

 ];
 ```

-After running the app, if you make the following change:
+After running the app, you make the following change:

 <!-- skip -->
 ```dart